 SAG-AFTRA COVID-19 Disaster Fund

-The SAG-AFTRA Foundation has created the COVID-19 Disaster Fund that is now available to eligible SAG-AFTRA members who have been impacted by this pandemic.
+The SAG-AFTRA Foundation has created the COVID-19 Disaster Fund is now available to eligible SAG-AFTRA members who have been impacted by this pandemic.

 Southern Smoke Foundation